openlists/DSPResources/README.md

 ### Neural Signal Processing

-An introductory course of DSP for neural signal processing, with materials in Python.
+An introductory course on DSP for neural signal processing, with materials in Python.

 [Github](https://github.com/rdgao/COGS118C)